alexbond85/lookup-vim/README.md

-# robert-dict
+# lookup-vim

-A CLI tool to fetch French dictionary definitions from Le Robert.
+A CLI tool for reading foreign language books with integrated dictionary lookups and translations, seamlessly integrated with Vim.